LedgerHQ/ledger-live-desktop/README.md

 yarn start
 ```

 In an other terminal you need to launch the webdriver/electron container.
 Since Docker is intelligent it launches fast if nothing changed in `package.json` and `yarn.lock`.
 We need to build `node_modules` in the container for packages with native dependencies to work.
+So remember to stop and re run this command when packages are updated.
 ```bash
 docker-compose up --build
 ```